johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 # Comparative Keyword Importance

 ## Description
-Given a corpus containing text written by specific groups (right/left leaning; pro/contra climate change; feminist vs. manosphere), the method can perform the calculation of importance scores per word and group in four different ways (tfidf, pmi, pmi+tfidf and log odds ratio).
+Given a corpus containing text written by specific groups (right/left leaning; pro/contra climate change; feminist vs. manosphere), the method can perform the calculation of importance scores of a word for a group in four different ways (tfidf, pmi, pmi+tfidf and log odds ratio).
+Based on these scores you can for example keep the 50 most important terms for a specific a group of people.
-The resulting information is useful in text based analysis.
+The resulting information is useful when you want to analyze the language of political and social groups in comparison with each other.

 | | TF-IDF | Log Odds Ratio| PMI |